Skip to content

 Uses SQLite's INSERT ...
 ON CONFLICT DO UPDATE so two admins pressing Save on the same row simultaneously don't race into IntegrityError.
 Patch semantics on conflict: only caller-supplied fields overwrite; untouched columns keep their prior values.

-Activity log records shipment.upsert with status + fields_touched (the list of keys, not their values — keeps tracking codes and addresses out of the webhook stream).
+Activity log records shipment.upsert with status + fields_touched (the list of keys, not their values, which keeps tracking codes and addresses out of the webhook stream).

 Public lookup